Scale-by-scale energy transfers in bubbly flows: Introduction

 \section{Introduction}

 The presence of bubbles is known to dramatically alter transport properties in a variety of natural and industrial flows \citep{clift2005bubbles,Balchandar_2010}.
-Perhaps the simplest, not yet well understood, realization of such a phenomenon are the complex spatio-temporal flows (often referred to as pseudo-turbulence or bubble-induced agitation) generated by a dilute swarm of bubbles rising through an otherwise quiescent fluid \citep{Risso_2018,ChaoSun_2020,RuiNi2024}.
+Perhaps the simplest, yet not very well understood, realization of such a phenomenon are complex spatio-temporal flows (often referred to as pseudo-turbulence or bubble-induced agitation) generated by a dilute swarm of bubbles rising through an otherwise quiescent fluid \citep{LanceBataille1991,Prakash_2016,Risso_2018,ChaoSun_2020,RuiNi2024}.
+The wake flows, generated by individual bubbles in the swarm, agitate the ambient fluid and interact with each other to generate pseudo-turbulence.

-There are two salient features of incompressible, single-phase homogeneous, and isotropic turbulence \citep{Frisch_1995}: power-law scaling of the energy spectrum $E(k)\sim k^{-5/3}$, and the cascade of energy from large to small scales in the inertial range while maintaining a constant energy flux.
-These are now well-established by state-of-the-art numerical simulations and experiments \citep{Kaneda_2016,Iyer2020,Bodenschatz2023}.

-The key dimensionless numbers that characterize pseudo-turbulence are the Galilei number $\Ga=\sqrt{\rho_L (\rho_L-\rho_B)gD^3/\mu^2}$ and the Atwood number $\At=(\rho_L-\rho_B)/(\rho_L+\rho_B)$, where $\rho_l$ is the density of the liquid phase, $\rho_b$ is the density of bubble, $\mu$ is the viscosity of the liquid phase, $g$ is the gravitational acceleration and $D$ is the bubble diameter.
-In the present work, the volume fraction and surface tension are chosen so that bubble breakups and mergers are negligible.
+The key dimensionless numbers that characterize pseudo-turbulence are the Galilei number $\Ga=\sqrt{\rho_L (\rho_L-\rho_B)gD^3/\mu^2}$ (the ratio of buoyancy to viscous forces), the Bond number $\Bo=(\rho_L-\rho_B)g D^2/\sigma$ (the ratio of buoyancy to surface tension forces), and the Atwood number $\At=(\rho_L-\rho_B)/(\rho_L+\rho_B)$, where $\rho_L$ is the density of the liquid phase, $\rho_B$ is the density of bubble, $\mu$ is the viscosity of the liquid phase, $g$ is the gravitational acceleration, and $D$ is the bubble diameter.
+Experiments on bubbly flows are typically conducted in the dilute regime, characterized by a bubble volume fraction $\phi<2\%$, where interactions between bubbles can be ignored.
+Furthermore, for experimentally relevant $\Ga<1000$ and $\Bo<3$, the bubbles are roughly ellipsoidal and they do not undergo breakup.